-The entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
-We hope to have our first OTD cohort start in the Fall of 2020.
+The entry-level occupational therapy doctoral degree program has been granted Candidacy by the Accreditation Council for Occupational Therapy Education (ACOTE), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number is (301) 652-2682 and its web address is www.acoteonline.org.

 Entry Level Doctorate Program

-There are three phases to the Occupational Therapy course of study: pre-professional, professional, and fieldwork experience.
+There are four phases to the Occupational Therapy Doctorate course of study: pre-professional, professional, fieldwork experience, and capstone experience.

 The pre-professional phase occurs prior to enrollment in the program.
 During this phase, applicants complete Occupational Therapy program prerequisites.